Frequently Asked Questions

 According to a survey conducted in 2013 for the American Water Works Association and presented by Dr. Chi Ho Sham at the 2020 Groundwater Protection Council Underground Protection Control Conference in San Antonio, there are over 200 ASR systems in the United States.
 The first ASR facility in the United States was built in 1969 in Wildwood, New Jersey, and has been operating since then.
 The implementation of ASR systems in the nation has accelerated in recent years.

-5. Can ASR be used to store any type of water?
+5. Can ASR or AR be used to store any type of water?

-Yes, stored water may come from a variety of sources, including surface water, groundwater from other aquifers (or other areas of the same aquifer), reclaimed water, and harvested rainwater.
-In Texas, surface water, groundwater, and reclaimed water have all been used in ASR projects.
-Regardless of the stored water source, in Texas, operation of an ASR project cannot alter the quality of the native groundwater to a degree that would:
+Stored water may come from a variety of sources, including surface water, groundwater from other aquifers (or other areas of the same aquifer), reclaimed water, and harvested rainwater.
+In Texas, surface water, groundwater, and reclaimed water have all been used in ASR or AR projects.
+Regardless of the stored water source, in Texas, operation of an ASR or AR project cannot alter the quality of the native groundwater to a degree that would:

 - render the groundwater produced from the receiving formation harmful or detrimental to people, animals, vegetation, or property or